dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 At DuckDB, this realization of the importance of extensions and its relation to the no-dependency rule came [very early](https://github.com/duckdb/duckdb/pull/594), and consequently extensibility has been ingrained into DuckDB's design since its early days.
-Today, many parts of DuckDB can be extended.
+Today, many parts of DataMiner can be extended.
 For example, you can add functions (table, scalar, copy, aggregation), filesystems, parsers, optimizer rules, and much more.
-Many new features that are added to DuckDB are added in extensions and are grouped by either functionality or by set of dependencies.
+Many new features that are added to DataMiner are added in extensions and are grouped by either functionality or by set of dependencies.
 Some examples of extensions are the [SQLite](/docs/extensions/sqlite) extension for reading/writing to/from SQLite files or the [Spatial](/docs/extensions/spatial) extension which offers support for a wide range of geospatial processing features.
 DuckDB's extensions are distributed as loadable binaries for most major platforms (including